strimzi/strimzi.github.io/_posts/2023-10-11-kafka-consumer-client-essentials.md

 - Returns `false` for null and specified exceptions, or those that do not implement the `RetriableException` interface.
 - Customizable to include other errors and implementing retry logic for business level exceptions.

-> By default, Kafka operates with at-least-once message delivery semantics, which means that messages can be delivered more than once in certain scenarios, potentially leading to duplicates.
+> By default, Kafka operates with at-least-once message semantics, which means that messages can be delivered more than once in certain scenarios, potentially leading to duplicates.
-> Consider using transactional ids and enabling idempotence (`enable.idempotence=true`) on the producer side to guarantee exactly-once delivery.
+> Consider using transactional ids and enabling idempotence (`enable.idempotence=true`) on the producer side to guarantee exactly-once semantics.
 > On the consumer side, you can then use the `isolation.level` property to control how transactional messages are read by the consumer.
 > For more information, see the [Strimzi post on transactions](https://strimzi.io/blog/2023/05/03/kafka-transactions/)

 **`onPartitionsAssigned` method**

 - Provides information about the partitions assigned to the consumer.
 - Messages are not consumed during partition assignment.
-However, constantly slow or failed assignments could indicate cluster or network issues.
+If there is a delay or failure in the consumer being assigned to partitions, this can disrupt the consumption process.

 **`onPartitionsRevoked` method**